isaacmillercodes/PickYourPasta/README.md

 1. Fork/clone this repo
 1. npm install
-1. create .env file with a SECRET_KEY and NODE_ENV (set to environment)
+1. create .env file with a SECRET_KEY and NODE_ENV (set to environment, see sample-env.md)
 1. create a database called "Pasta"
 1. knex migrate:latest
 1. knex seed:run